Inca Bandsaw

 Safety

-You are expected to have read through this method and the manufacturers manual for the bandsaw.
-You must wear eye protection.
-The gloves you are going to wear are more for the ice cores protection and are loose.
-Use a push stick to move the core through the blade as your fingers get within a few inches.
+Flying objects such as ice debris or the blade itself are another risk.
+Wear eye protection.
 Always stand facing the teeth of the blade and the direction you are pushing the ice.
 Never stand with your body facing the side of the blade in case the blade brakes and exits the saw.
-Never cut alone; make sure someone is in the lab.

 Exhaustive Protocol